AditMeh/Distillation/README.md

 As you can see above, the student model is able to learn how to classify images of a class that it did not see during training.
 Through these experiments, I have found that temperature values between 8-12 work the best for this task, along with a learning rate of 0.01 as 0.001 is too small.

 ---
 The below table shows the results for training the student network on all classes in MNIST (0-9).
 The first row represents a weight of 0 given to the soft-label loss term, which basically means a standard training loop for the student network using CE loss.
 The second row represents a student net trained on a mix of both the soft labels and hard labels using a temperature of 2.5.
 Both networks are trained with the same LR and epochs.
-As you can see, the loss on the net trained with the distillation loss is lower than that of the net trained with a regular CE loss.
+As you can see, the accuracies on the net trained with the distillation loss is lower than that of the net trained with a regular CE loss.

 |lr|T|epochs|weight|best_loss|0|1|2|3|4|5|6|7|8|9|
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|